 John Adamek, MS | CV

 John has earned a B.S and M.S. in Sports Science from the United States Sports Academy in Daphne, AL. He is a certified strength and conditioning coach (NSCA-CSCS) who has worked in the sport and tech industry for the past 10 years.
-John is currently in his first year as a doctoral student with his research interest in the design of multimodal training interventions to prevent and attenuate cognitive decline with aging and neurodegenerative disease.
+John is currently in his first year as a doctoral student.
+His research interests are centered around the development of multimodal training interventions to prevent and attenuate cognitive decline associated with aging and neurodegenerative disease.